If you shop carefully, you can eat a healthy vegetarian diet on a limited budget.

 A well-stocked store cupboard plays an essential part in creating budget-friendly, healthy meals.
 Here are some ideas for basic ingredients to keep in good supply.

-- wholemeal flour: can be used to make your own bread – it’s easier than you think
+- Wholemeal flour: can be used to make your own bread – it’s easier than you think.

-- tinned tomatoes: a basic ingredient in many dishes including pasta and casseroles
+- Tinned tomatoes: a basic ingredient in many dishes, including pasta and casseroles.

-- couscous is ready in minutes and great with roasted vegetables
+- Couscous is ready in minutes and great with roasted vegetables.

-- vegetable stock cubes are great for adding flavour to sauces – use reduced salt varieties
+- Vegetable stock cubes are great for adding flavour to sauces – use reduced-salt varieties.

-- dried herbs and spices give your food more flavour and help cut down on added salt
+- Dried herbs and spices give your food more flavour and help cut down on added salt.

-“Pasta, rice, noodles and couscous all make very good bases for meals to which you can add anything you like,” says Taylor.
+Pasta, rice, noodles and couscous all make very good bases for meals, to which you can add vegetables and pulses.

 If you have a window ledge, grow some fresh herbs from scratch.
 It can be a lot cheaper and less wasteful than buying bunches from the supermarket.

-"If you can grow some of your own produce in your garden or an allotment you could save money," says Taylor.
+"If you can grow some of your own produce in your garden or an allotment, you could save money," says Taylor.

 Are you entitled to free food?